 - The latest versions of the following R packages, by running:

 About your instructor

-Jeroen enjoys visualizing data, building machine learning models, and automating things using either Python, R, or Bash.
+Jeroen is an RStudio Certified Instructor who enjoys visualizing data, building machine learning models, and automating things using either Python, R, or Bash.
 Previously, he was an assistant professor at Jheronimus Academy of Data Science and a data scientist at Elsevier in Amsterdam and various startups in New York City.
 He is the author of Data Science at the Command Line.
 Jeroen holds a PhD in machine learning from Tilburg University and an MSc in artificial intelligence from Maastricht University.